CallumMcFadgen/got_apples_express/README.md

 # WEB701 Milestone 3 Express.js REST API service

 ### Overview
-This application is an Express.js REST API service that is accessing a MySQL database and is intended to be used in conjunction with the front-end Vue web application in a Multi-Tier Client Server model.
+This application is an Express.js REST API service that is accessing a MySQL database and is intended to be used in conjunction with the front-end Vue web application to run the Got Apples! web application in the Multi-Tier Client Server model.
 <br />
 <br />
 Click here to view the video walkthrough